Forcas Studio Limited IPO Opens on August 19, 2024 - www.lokmattimes.com

 Forcas Studio Limited IPO Opens on August 19, 2024

-Mumbai (Maharashtra) [India], August 14: Forcas Studio Limited, one of the pioneers in aspirational fashion brands for the youth ...
+PNN Mumbai (Maharashtra) [India], August 14: Forcas Studio Limited, one of the pioneers in aspirational fashion brands for the ...

 Equity Share Allocation